E-commerce

 Repeat purchase

-shows whether conversion is attracting the right customers
+shows whether the conversion is attracting the right customers

-A decent overall rate with very low add-to-cart suggests a product page, offer, or traffic issue.
-Good add-to-cart with a low order rate points instead to cart or checkout friction.
+A decent overall rate with very low add-to-cart suggests a problem with the product page, the offer, or the traffic.
+Good add-to-cart with a low order rate more likely signals friction in the cart or checkout.
 That is where the funnel becomes more useful than the raw average.

 Always review conversion alongside margin, disputes, returns, and acquisition cost.
-A very aggressive promotion can raise the rate, but degrade net profitability.
-Our article on the conversion funnel helps precisely to connect the rate to a more complete journey.
+A very aggressive promotion can increase the rate, but hurt net profitability.
+Our article on the conversion funnel helps connect the rate to a more complete journey.

-There is no magic number from which everything becomes bad.
+There is no magic number beyond which everything becomes bad.
 However, certain signals should raise concern:

-• The rate declines sustainably even though the traffic mix has not changed.
+• The rate declines over time even though the traffic mix has not changed.

 • Returns, cancellations, or support tickets spike while conversion rises.

-• A particular market or channel declines sharply.
+• A particular market or channel falls off sharply.

 What these signals suggest

-A decline across all channels may indicate a less clear offer, a technical issue, slower speed, or declining trust.
+A drop across all channels may indicate a less clear offer, a technical issue, slower performance, or declining trust.
 A drop only on mobile often points to a readability, performance, or form issue.
-A drop concentrated at checkout often points to fees, payments, or input errors.
+A drop concentrated at checkout often points to fees, payments, or data-entry errors.

-Do not immediately launch a full redesign.
-First isolate the segment, then the stage of the journey, then plausible friction points.
+Do not launch a full redesign immediately.
+First isolate the segment, then the part of the journey, then the plausible friction points.
 It is faster, less risky, and often much more profitable.

 How to improve a Shopify conversion rate that's too low

-Once the diagnosis is made, the improvement levers often fall into the same major categories: traffic quality, page clarity, reassurance, checkout smoothness, mobile performance, and the quality of pre-purchase responses.
+Once the diagnosis has been made, the improvement levers often fall into the same broad categories: traffic quality, page clarity, reassurance, checkout fluidity, mobile performance, and the quality of pre-purchase responses.

-1. Better align acquisition and landing pages: make less vague promises, confirm them faster.
+1. Better align acquisition and landing: promise less vaguely, confirm faster.

 2. Strengthen product pages: visuals, compatibility, returns, lead times, responses to objections.

-3. Improve the checkout: visible costs, guest checkout, suitable payment methods, readable errors.
+3. Address checkout: visible costs, guest account, suitable payment methods, readable errors.

 4. Optimize mobile: speed, keyboard, scripts, readability.

-5. Add useful assistance: support, FAQ, immediate answers.
+5. Add helpful support: support, FAQ, immediate answers.

-For a broader guide on foundational levers, see how to improve e-commerce conversion rate.
+For a broader guide on the core levers, see how to improve e-commerce conversion rate.
 For a focus on cart and payment, see how to increase checkout conversion on Shopify.

-Don’t jump first to cosmetic details if your real problem is structural: cold traffic, late fees, poor payment options, weak reassurance, or a painful funnel.
-Sustainable gains come first from addressing major friction points.
+Don't jump first into cosmetic details if your real problem is structural: cold traffic, late fees, poor payments, weak reassurance, or a cumbersome funnel.
+Lasting gains come first from the major frictions.

-On Shopify, interpreting the overall conversion rate is often heavily influenced by mobile and checkout performance.
-Many stores face the same situation: most sessions come from smartphones, but conversion there remains significantly lower than on desktop.
-That alone can sometimes pull the entire overall rate down.
+On Shopify, reading the overall rate is often strongly influenced by mobile and checkout.
+Many stores experience the same situation: the majority of sessions come from smartphones, but conversion there remains much lower than on desktop.
+That is sometimes enough to drag the overall rate down.

-On mobile, even the smallest flaw is more costly: intrusive keyboard, overly long form, poorly prioritized pricing, hard-to-read summary, third-party scripts that are too heavy.
+On mobile, the slightest flaw costs more: intrusive keyboard, form too long, poorly prioritized pricing, hard-to-read summary, third-party scripts too heavy.
 Google also reminds us with Core Web Vitals that a satisfactory LCP is 2.5 seconds or less, and a satisfactory INP is 200 milliseconds or less.
-These are not guarantees of conversion, but good technical guardrails.
+These are not conversion guarantees, but good technical safeguards.

 Shopify highlights Shop Pay as an accelerated checkout solution.
 Depending on your market and audience, this type of solution can reduce friction, especially for customers already familiar with the Shopify ecosystem.
-But again, it should be interpreted within your real context, not as a magic wand.
+But here again, it should be read in the context of your real situation, not as a magic wand.

 What this implies

-When your overall Shopify rate is disappointing, first check the share of mobile traffic, then the quality of checkout.
-In many stores, that is where the quickest and most sustainable gains are found.
+When Shopify's overall rate disappoints, first check the mobile share, then the quality of the checkout.
+In many stores, that is where the quickest and most solid gains are found.

 External benchmarks: how to use them effectively

-External benchmarks are used to position yourself, not to panic.
-Use them as reference points, not as absolute targets.
+External benchmarks are there to help you position yourself, not to panic.
+Use them as reference points, not as absolute goals.

 What a benchmark tells you

-It shows whether you are far below, in an average range, or among the best observed orders of magnitude.
-This is useful for triggering the right questions.
+It tells you whether you are well below, in the middle, or among the best ranges observed.
+This is useful for prompting the right questions.

-It does not tell you why you are at this level, nor whether your traffic, countries, prices, brand awareness, or constraints are comparable to those of the other stores in the panel.
+It doesn’t tell you why you are at this level, or whether your traffic, your countries, your prices, your brand awareness, or your constraints are comparable to those of the other stores in the panel.

 Best practice

-First compare yourself to your own history, then to your segments, and only then to external benchmarks.
-If a gap remains significant, dig into the funnel, traffic quality, mobile, and checkout before concluding that “the store does not convert.”
+Start by comparing yourself to your own history, then to your segments, and only then to external benchmarks.
+If a gap remains large, dig into the funnel, traffic quality, mobile, and checkout before concluding that “the store does not convert”.

-Some Shopify conversion gaps come from a question that does not get answered in time: size, compatibility, stock, lead time, returns, delivery, specific product use.
-When the visitor is unsure, they do not add to cart, or they abandon before checkout.
+Some of Shopify’s conversion gaps come from a question that doesn’t get answered in time: size, compatibility, stock, lead time, returns, delivery, the product’s specific use.
+When the visitor hesitates, they don’t add to cart, or they abandon before checkout.

-Qstomy acts here as an AI sales and support agent connected to the catalog, policies, and site content.
-It can answer recurring objections, guide users to the right product, reassure them about delivery or returns, then hand off to a human if needed.
-This does not replace a good Shopify checkout, but it reduces some of the informational friction that weighs on conversion.
+Qstomy acts here as a sales and support AI agent connected to the catalog, policies, and site content.
+It can answer recurring objections, direct visitors to the right product, reassure them about delivery or returns, and then hand off to a human if necessary.
+It doesn’t replace a good Shopify checkout, but it reduces some of the informational friction that weighs on conversion.

-A conversion lever, but also a reading lever
+A conversion lever, but also a reading aid

-Questions raised in the conversational channel also serve as input for the roadmap: if the same objections keep coming up, they often point to an issue with the product page, cart, or checkout.
+Questions raised in the conversational channel also feed the roadmap: if the same objections keep coming up, they often point to a product page, cart, or checkout problem.

-Where to start if your Shopify rate concerns you
+Where to start if your Shopify rate is worrying you

 If you think your Shopify rate is too low, start in this order: